Machine Learning

 )

-Course rule: if it can be a pipeline, it should be.
+Course rule: if it can be a pipeline, it must be.

 ML Pipelines